forcedotcom/cli/releasenotes/sf/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

 * FIX: The `sf deploy|retrieve metadata` commands now support the RelationshipGraphDefinition metadata type.
+[PR: source-deploy-retrieve [#722](https://github.com/forcedotcom/source-deploy-retrieve/pull/722))

 ## 1.48.0 (Oct 5, 2022) [stable]